-Upper Dublin Township is replacing street lighting throughout the Township with energy-efficient LEDs.
-The replacement began in mid-August 2017 and will continue for about two months.
+Upper Dublin Township replaced street lighting throughout the Township with energy-efficient LEDs.
+The replacement was completed in late fall 2017 with a few additions in 2018.

-This replacement is in part a necessity, as 30% of the Township's streetlights are a technology that was banned from production effective 2008, and, therefore, cannot be repaired nor replaced with the original technology.
+This replacement was in part a necessity, as 30% of the Township's streetlights were a technology that was banned from production effective 2008, and, therefore, could not be repaired nor replaced with the original technology.

-The overall objectives associated with this initiative include:
+The overall objectives associated with this initiative included:

 - Optimizing benefits of the program with improved lighting